zammad/zammad-admin-documentation/channels/email/settings.rst

       Learn more about :doc:`/system/monitoring`.

-Sender based on Reply-To header: Default value ``not set (-)`` This setting decides how Zammad should recognize it's customers from Emails that contain a ``Reply-To`` header.
+Sender based on Reply-To header: Default value ``not set (-)`` This setting decides how Zammad should recognize its customers from emails that contain a ``Reply-To`` header.
 This comes in useful if you're working with contact forms that need to use reply to headers.